Opentrons/Protocols/protocols/51df08/README.md

 * PBS: tubes A2-B2
 * water: tubes A3-B3

-sample rack 1 (slot 9):
-* tube A1: sample 1
-* tube B1: sample 2
-* ...
-* tube A2: sample 5
-* ...
-* tube D6: sample 24

-sample rack 2 (slot 6):
-* tube A1: sample 25
-* tube B1: sample 26
-* ...
-* tube A2: sample 29
-* ...
-* tube D6: sample 48

-sample rack 3 (slot 3):
-* tube A1: sample 49
-* ...
-* tube D3: sample 63
-* **tube D6: antibody**

 ### Robot
 * [OT-2](https://opentrons.com/ot-2)

 ## Process
-1. Input the number of samples, and the respective mount sides for your P20 and P300 pipettes.
+1. Input the respective numbers of samples and antibodies, and the respective mount sides for your P20 and P300 pipettes.
 2. Download your protocol package.
 3. Upload your custom labware and protocol into the [OT App](https://opentrons.com/ot-app).
 4. Set up your deck according to the deck map.
 5. Calibrate your labware, tiprack and pipette using the OT App.
-For calibration tips, check out our [support articles](https://support.opentrons.com/en/collections/1559720-guide-for-getting-started-with-the-ot-2). **Ensure that you calibrate your slides mounted on the Teleshake to the precise location from which you would like to aspirate liquid.**
+For calibration tips, check out our [support articles](https://support.opentrons.com/en/collections/1559720-guide-for-getting-started-with-the-ot-2).
 6. Hit 'Run'.

 ### Additional Notes